aceakash/programming-exercises/web_development.md

 ## Part 3

-Introduce a path variable for language, to respond hello in any supported languages.
+Change the endpoint to introduce a path variable for language, to respond hello in any supported languages.

 `/en-US/hello?name=Akash` -> `Hello Akash`